 Response: Thank you for your feedback.
 Yes, you are correct that our Introduction includes a discussion of Stroop effects as a means of introducing attentional control processes.
 We have streamlined this section to be more in-line with the present research (please see our response to Reviewer 1, comment 1).

 Similarly, in our initial submission, we included a discussion of aging effects in the Introduction, given that prior research utilizing the CVOE has often utilized this task to investigate the effects of aging on both task-switching processes and working memory (e.g., Huff et al., 2015; Tse et al., 2010).
-While we retain this section on pg. xx, we have reworked it to provide a more focused discussion of both task-switching processes and their link to working memory (see our response to the Action Editor, comment 1).
+While we retain this section on pgs.
+7-8, we have reworked it to provide a more focused discussion of both task-switching processes and their link to working memory (see our response to the Action Editor, comment 1).

 Comment 2: Considering, that the primary goal of the study was to examine the effects of predicted vs. random task switching procedures on different types of switch costs, the article would benefit from describing the relevant processes in more detail in the introduction or at the latest in the discussion section using relevant task-switching literature.
 The key explanation of the results is a task-set reconfiguration process for elevated local switch costs in random task-switching, and keeping track of the task sequence for elevated global switch costs in alternating runs switching.
 However, the concept of task-set and its reconfiguration when switching from task to another are only shortly mentioned in the introduction.
 In the discussion section, some theoretical explanations are included, but in several places the references are lacking (e.g. p.
 20, line 47; p.
 21 lines 20-33).
 I would recommend the authors to better adjust the content of the introduction to their research questions and to try to better integrate their results into task-switching literature in the discussion (e.g. Andreadis & Quinlan, 2010; Shahar & Meiran).

-Response: Yes.
-We have updated the Introduction to provide a more in-depth discussion of the cognitive processes involved with task-switching and have expanded our description of task-set reconfiguration processes (pg. xx).
-We have similarly updated the General Discussion to provide a more appropriate framing of our research questions and now include the suggested references (pg. xx).
+Response: Agreed.
+We have updated the Introduction to provide a more in-depth discussion of the cognitive processes involved with task-switching and have expanded our description of task-set reconfiguration processes (pg.
+6).
+We have similarly updated the General Discussion to provide a more appropriate framing of our research questions and now include the suggested references (e.g., pg.
+23).
 We appreciate you bringing this additional literature to our attention.

 Comment 3.
 The approach to investigate the processes during switching task sets by analyzing the RT distributions is very laudable and represents an important and interesting line of evidence for distinguishing between different types of control processes.
 The approach to analyse vincentized RT distributions was proposed earlier by Ritske DeJong (2000) AN INTENTION-ACTIVATION ACCOUNT OF RESIDUAL SWITCH COSTS.
 Attention & Performance XVIII (Ed.
 Monsell and Driver).
 The authors should cite that article and relate their approach to that earlier work.
 In addition, a more careful consideration of earlier work is necessary throughout the manuscript.
 For example, the usage of the terms global and local switch costs seems at bit old fashioned because more recent work uses the terms mixing costs and switching costs.
 If the authors do not want to change their terms, then this is fine with me.
 However, in that case at some place a reminder would be helpful to inform that global switch costs are the same as what is usually termed mixing cost and local costs are termed usually as local costs.

 Response: We appreciate you bringing this additional literature to our attention.
-We now reference the chapter by De Jong in several places within our manuscript (e.g., pg. xx).
+We now reference the De Jong chapter in several places within our manuscript (e.g., pg.
+23).